mirakus-0f-tyr/yadex/README.md

 - reconfigurable keys via the config file (no GUI needed, just edit the config file)

-- drag the map ala eureka (like in eureka, you hold down the a key and then drag with pointer to move map smoothly)
+- drag the map a'la eureka (like in eureka, you hold down the "a" key and then drag with pointer to move map smoothly)

-- move camera to position ala eureka (yes, I'm keeping the 3d preview patch)
+- ~~move camera to position a'la eureka (yes, I'm keeping the 3d preview patch)~~

 - ~~change size of 3d preview to configurable size~~